Code Formatting

 Editor and IDE configuration

-There is an open bug for creating an .editorconfig file.
+There is a .editorconfig file in the top directory.
 This file could be used by most editors to define basic settings.

 There are no standard configurations available for IDEs like Visual Studio Code, Eclipse or CLion.